Will Betdaq ever compete with the bigger exchanges? It may not seem likely, but they’re certainly trying..

 Since then it was acquired by Ladbrokes in February 2013 and now forms part of the GVC Group who owns Ladbrokes Coral, Bwin, Sportingbet and many other smaller brands in the industry.

-One of the main powerhouses in the betting industry these days, GVC has allowed Betdaq to go to a flat rate 2% commission on all exchange bets.
+One of the main powerhouses in the betting industry these days, GVC has allowed Betdaq to go to a flat rate of 2% commission on all exchange bets.

 Betdaq’s Commission Rates & Calculation: